Brisbane Transit Centre: Train travel

 Roma Street railway station was accessed from the ground floor level of the Brisbane Transit Centre.
 Long distance Traveltrain services depart for destinations within Queensland.
 NSW TrainLink operate an XPT service to Sydney.
 It is also part of the Queensland Rail City network.

-TransLink buses
+Translink buses

-Roma Street busway station is served by Brisbane Transport buses.
+Roma Street busway station is served by Transport for Brisbane buses.

 Demolition

 The Cross River Rail Authority demolished the whole of the Brisbane Transit Centre including the East and West Tower and Hotel Jen from March 2018 to make way for Cross River Rail platforms at Roma Street.
+The Brisbane Coach Terminal opened to the north of Roma Street station as a replacement.